freenas/freenas-docs/userguide/system.rst

 CAs
 ---

 %brand% can act as a Certificate Authority (CA).
-If you plan to use SSL or TLS to encrypt any of the connections to the %brand% system, you will need to first create a CA, then either create or import the certificate to be used for encrypted connections.
-Once you do this, the certificate will appear in the drop-down menus for all the services that support SSL or TLS.
+When encrypting SSL or TLS connections to the %brand% system, either import an existing certificate, or create a CA on the %brand% system, then create a certificate.
+This certificate will appear in the drop-down menus for services that support SSL or TLS.

+For secure LDAP, the public key of an existing CA can be imported with :guilabel:`Import CA`, or a new CA created on the %brand% system and used on the LDAP server also.

 :numref:`Figure %s <cas_fig>`
 shows the screen after clicking